AbdulBari2025/windows-ai-dev-setup/README.md

 npm install -g @modelcontextprotocol/server-github
 ```

-> Note: This package is deprecated as of April 2025 but remains functional.
-It uses the standard GitHub REST API with your PAT — no Copilot subscription needed.
+> This package was deprecated by its maintainer in April 2025 but remains fully functional for connecting Claude Code to GitHub via the standard REST API.
+It requires only your classic PAT — no GitHub Copilot subscription needed.
+>
+> **Do not use** `https://api.githubcopilot.com/mcp` as an alternative — that endpoint requires an active GitHub Copilot licence and returns a 401 unauthorised error without one.

 ### 5.2 Add GitHub MCP to Claude Code config